rh-telco-tigers/complianceoperatorDemo/README.md

           type: aescbc
 ```

 The remediation payload is stored in the _spec.current_ attribute of the output.
+Not all ComplianceCheckResult objects create ComplianceRemediation objects.
+Only ComplianceCheckResult objects that can be remediated automatically do.

 ### Applying a remediation to your cluster